 For about two decades, Florence Williams lived in Colorado, spending much of her free time hanging out in the Rocky Mountains.
 When her husband took a job in Washington, D.C., the couple made the move to the city.
-That prompted Williams — a journalist who covers the environment, health and science — to explore the connection between nature and wellness and she writes about her findings in her new book, "The Nature Fix."
-Williams took a few minutes to talk to MNN before hopping a flight to Colorado to fill her own "prescription" for nature.
+That prompted Williams — a journalist who covers the environment, health and science — to explore the connection between nature and wellness and she writes about her findings in her book, "The Nature Fix."
+Williams took a few minutes to talk to MNN before heading out for a dose of her own "prescription" for nature.

 Williams had heard about "nature deficit disorder" — a phrase coined by journalist Richard Louv — and wondered if the concept was real.